vviguie/hugo-website/content/home/research_topic.md

 weight: 21

 title: 'Publications and research topics'
-subtitle: 'For all my peer-reviewed articles, there should be a freely available version on [HAL](https://cv.archives-ouvertes.fr/vincent-viguie?langChosen=fr) or [Google Scholar](https://scholar.google.com/citations?user=iElc2G8AAAAJ&hl), either pre-print or post-print.
-But if you want the publisher version and do not have the access, [send me an email](mailto:viguie.cired@gmail.com).'
+subtitle: 'For all my peer-reviewed articles, there should be a freely available version on [HAL](https://cv.archives-ouvertes.fr/vincent-viguie?langChosen=fr), [Google Scholar](https://scholar.google.com/citations?user=iElc2G8AAAAJ&hl), or on this website.
+You can also [send me an email](mailto:viguie.cired@gmail.com).'

 content:
   # Page type to display.
 E.g. project.